How to Hire an Executive Search Firm Without Burning a Six-Figure Fee on a Failed Placement

 Who specifically will work on our search day-to-day, how many other active searches will they manage, and what's your backup plan if they leave?

-Walk me through your last search that didn't result in a placement – what went wrong and what would you do differently?
+Walk me through your last search that didn't result in a placement.
+What went wrong and what would you do differently?

 Sourcing and Research Capabilities